wp-plugins/sendola/readme.txt

 == Screenshots ==

-1. Enter Sendola plugin key (find key in your Sendola.com account)
+1. Enter Sendola plugin key (find key in your Sendola.com account).
-2. After Sendola account has been linked, but no buttons have been created
+2. After Sendola account has been linked, but no buttons have been created.
-3. After some Sendola buttons have been created for the site on Sendola.com
+3. After some Sendola buttons have been created for the site on Sendola.com.
-4. Highlighting the “Add Sendola to page” button in visual editor
+4. Highlighting the "Add Sendola to page" button in visual editor.
-5. Highlighting the “Add Sendola to page” button in HTML editor
+5. Highlighting the "Add Sendola to page" button in HTML editor.
-6. Example of a Sendola button on a contact page
+6. Example of a Sendola button on a contact page.
-7. Example of the Sendola popup on a contact page
+7. Example of the Sendola popup on a contact page.